dsoares/homebrew-imapsync/README.md

 # IMAPSync Formula for Homebrew

-This is a [Homebrew](http://brew.sh) formula for imapsync, which is copied over from an unmerged Homebrew fork by budrick.
-To install open up a terminal:
+This is a [Homebrew](http://brew.sh) formula for imapsync.
+To install, type in a terminal:

-1. Type `brew tap simonrice/imapsync` to add this repository to homebrew.
+1.  `brew tap dsoares/imapsync` to add this repository to homebrew.
-2. Since homebrew doesn't manage perl dependencies, run `[sudo] cpan -i Authen::NTLM Mail::IMAPClient`.
-3. Finally, `brew install imapsync` to install imapsync.
+2.  `brew install imapsync` to install imapsync.

+This repository was forked from [simonrice/imapsync](https://www.github.com/simonrice/homebrew-imapsync), which was copied over from an unmerged Homebrew fork by budrick.
+To manage perl dependencies, i took code from this [commit](https://github.com/Homebrew/homebrew/commit/4e0dad01bc326ab3d31908fdb3c201bcac233903) by adamv.